5 Tips on Starting Your Calligraphy Business

 It’s hard to believe that I started my calligraphy business nearly five years ago!
 In the beginning, I made a lot of mistakes.
 Like, a LOT.
 From the outside, it’s easy to assume that I always know what I’m doing and that I’ve always been successful.
 That’s definitely not the case.
 Everybody feels overwhelmed sometimes.
 With social media, it’s really easy to compare yourself to others, beat yourself up, or put too much pressure on yourself to be perfect all the time.
 Or, on the flip side, it’s easy to assume that things are a lot simpler than they actually are.

-I don’t think any entrepreneur starts out knowing exactly what to do or how to run a company.
-But over time, your experiences (yes, even negative experiences) will help you overcome new challenges and shape your success.
+I don’t think any entrepreneur starts out knowing exactly what to do or how to run a company which is why business needs digital transformation in order to keep up to date with other companies, your advertising, promoting and also communicating with your clients.
+But as well over time, your experiences (yes, even negative experiences) will help you overcome new challenges and shape your success.

 I’ve been getting a lot of requests to “pick my brain” lately, so I thought I’d share my top 5 tips for working from home and starting a business.